rohansapre/sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Micro Twitter application for learning the Ruby on Rails framework.